Where it began

 Once we’d gone through all my finance details, bills, direct debits, standing orders, income, all outgoings, the calculations said it would take over 20 years to clear my debt.
 I honestly felt my world crashing down around me.
 I felt like a complete failure and that I had let everyone down, especially as I was brought up in a family where you didn’t spend money you didn’t have and if you wanted something you saved up for it.
 That feeling of shame was really hard to deal with – even though it was pressure I was putting on myself.
 CAP took over the managing of my money, dealt with my creditors and overall took a lot of the stress away, but I still couldn’t see any light at the end of the tunnel.

 Whilst some of the things I did to get out of debt aren’t recommended methods, they are all part of the journey I took to get where I am now.
 I was out of debt within a year, and recently re-did the CAP course as a refresher and a tool to help keep on top of my finances.
+The most unconventional thing I did was go on a TV quiz show:

 Getting out of debt was one of the hardest things I have ever done however and I am adamant I will never find myself in the situation where I have debts that I cannot afford or plan to pay off.